-For dogs, all of this isn’t a factor, but they can still be prone to getting some saggy skin, especially under their neck and around their bellies.
-And for the moment, there’s no doggy nip/tuck procedure to cure it, unless it's really interfering with a dog's wellbeing and health.
+For dogs, this isn’t a factor.
+They don't care about saggy skin, especially under their neck and around their bellies.
+And for the moment, there’s no doggy nip/tuck procedure that doesn't endanger the dog's wellbeing and health.

-Saggy skin on your otherwise svelte pup may sometimes be a cause for some concerns and you should definitely pay your vet a visit to get it checked out if you have questions.
+However, saggy skin on your otherwise svelte pup may sometimes be a cause for concern and you should definitely pay your vet a visit to get it checked out if you have questions.
 There can be a few explanations for where that extra flab came from.
-The following are therefore several causes of loose, sagging skin in dogs.
+The following are several causes of loose, sagging skin in dogs.